premcharan11/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_13_explore_senstivity_labels.md

     ![](../Images/module4/lab13/7.png)

-1. This next window defines protection settings for teams, groups, and sites that have this label applied.
+1. This next window defines protection settings for groups, and sites that have this label applied.
 This is not enabled, select **Next** on the bottom of the page.

     ![](../Images/module4/lab13/8.png)